 Krutika Khakhkhar

 Krutika is an accomplished software project manager with years of experience leading complex software development projects from conception to delivery.
-They possess a unique combination of technical and project management skills, which enables them to successfully manage and motivate cross-functional teams to deliver high-quality software solutions.
+She possesses an unique combination of technical and project management skills, which enables her to successfully manage and motivate cross-functional teams to deliver high-quality software solutions.

 Related Post